marwen-bh/marwen-bh.github.io/README.md

 * Delete the `gh-pages` branch
 * Re-create the `gh-pages` branch
 * Go to settings and set Github Pages source as master.
-* Your new site should be ready at `https://username.github.io/online-cv/`
+* Your new site should be ready at `https://username.github.io/repo_name/`

 Change all the details from one place: ``_data/data.yml``

-Watch my [video](https://www.youtube.com/embed/T2nx6tj-ZH4) on installation.

 ## Skins